Gurrt/software-process/assignment-1/Failed__case.md

 According to the New York Times [4, page 7], documents released by House investigators reveal that the ‘testing bulletin’ showed that the website as of September 30 could handle only about 1100 users at a time, even though officials have said it should have been abble to accomodate perhaps as many as 60,000 users.

 ######After the launch [4]
 At its launch (1 October 2013) the website did not perform well.
-Only 271,000 of the 9.47 million users that try to registrate where succesfull. ?There was already $700 million dollar spend?
+Only 271,000 of the 9.47 million users that try to registrate where succesfull.
+There was already $700 million dollar spend?
 In 2014 the total number of costs of the project is 1.7 billion dollar (reference).
 Suddenly, one question arises.
 What would have happened if they had established a schedule of access to the site?.
 There were official warnings telling that the site was going to be unable to accommodate so many users at once.

 An extra team is recluted (22th October 2013) It was recognized that product testing was insufficient.
 Serious underestimation of time.